Skip to main content

 • Item 18 includes additional ransomware response procedures that should be included in the incident response plan

-Security Control Enhancements Recommended by Young & Associates
+Security control enhancements recommended by Young & Associates

 • Proper understanding of the use of cloud-based services and appropriate policies governing their use